darqueos/data-structures/README.md

 > This Google creation caught the developer attention in the recent years after numerous impressive results in benchmarks.
 A really concise language, with its own linting built-in.
 As a practial example of application written on Go, you can check out Docker.

 Go is a weird language.
-Weird as in very different from your typical OOP language.
-All code written here in Go are basically useless, and function more as a boilerplate or template than code you can copy, paste and go.
-At the time of writing, Go latest stable version is `1.9`, which means it has [no generics implementation](https://github.com/golang/go/issues/15292).
+Weird as in *very different from your typical OOP language*.
+All Go code here is basically useless, and function more as a boilerplate or a template than some code you can copy, paste and go.
+At the time of writing, Go latest stable version is `1.9`.
+It has [no generics implementation](https://github.com/golang/go/issues/15292), which data structure code make heavy use of.

+Although you can't directly run files from a command line, you can try using any online Go REPL.